shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/toolkit-core-event-daemon.md

     # Destroy the engine to allow us to bootstrap into another project/engine.
     engine.destroy()

-    # now repeat the process for the next project, although we don't need to do the inital non project centric sgtk import this time.
+    # now repeat the process for the next project, although we don't need to do the initial non-project centric sgtk import this time.
-    # We can re use the already import sgtk API to bootstrap the next
+    # We can reuse the already import sgtk API to bootstrap the next
     ...

-{% include info title="Note" content="Centralized configs can be bootstrapped as well, so you don't need a different method if your using a mix" %}
+{% include info title="Note" content="Centralized configs can be bootstrapped as well, so you don't need a different method if you're using a mix" %}

-{% include warning title="Warning" content="Bootstrapping a config can be slow, as the process need to ensure that the config is cached locally and that all the dependancies are downloaded.
-Bootstrapping in an event daemon plugin could severly affect performance.
-One potential approach would be to spawn off separate python instances for each project bootstrap that you can comunicate and send commands to from the plugins.
-This will avoid needing to re bootstrap a project each time its needed." %}
+{% include warning title="Warning" content="Bootstrapping a config can be slow, as the process need to ensure that the config is cached locally and that all the dependencies are downloaded.
+Bootstrapping in an event daemon plugin could severely affect performance.
+One potential approach would be to spawn off separate python instances for each project bootstrap that you can communicate and send commands to from the plugins.
+This will avoid needing to re-bootstrap a project each time its needed." %}